paveyry/mediaserver-clipper/README.md

 Docker
 ------

 Docker is the recommended approach to run this application.
-To build the image, checkout in the root directory of this repository and run:

-    docker build -t mediaserver-clipper .

-Then run the image (this exposes it on port 9987):
+Use this command to run the image (this exposes it on port 9987):

-    docker run -d --name mediaserver-clipper -p 9987:8000 -v ./media:/media -v ./clips:/app/output mediaserver-clipper
+    docker run -d --name paveyry/mediaserver-clipper -p 9987:8000 -v ./media:/media -v ./clips:/app/output mediaserver-clipper

 Docker-compose examples
 -----------------------